csound-plugins/csound-plugins/docs/index.md

 * [standardchaos](opcodes/standardchaos.md): Standard map chaotic generator
 * [throwerror](opcodes/throwerror.md): Throws an error message at performance or init
 * [uniqinstance](opcodes/uniqinstance.md): Return an fractional instrument number which is not in use
+* [weightedsum](opcodes/weightedsum.md): Weighted sum of multiple 1D arrays, or the rows of a 2D array
 * [zeroarray](opcodes/zeroarray.md): Zero all elements in an array
 * [zerocrossing](opcodes/zerocrossing.md): Outputs a frequency based on the number of zero-crossings per second.